cge-tubingens/IDEAL-GENOM/README.md

 # Basic Requirements

 The GWAS pipeline rest on three tools: `PLINK 1.9`, `PLINK 2.0` and `GCTA`.
 The `luxgiant-dstream` serves as a wrapper fopr the various pipeline steps.
-To tun it the above programs must be installed on the system.
+To tun it the above programs must be installed on the system. it is important to remark that `GCTA` is memory intensive, so it is recommended to have a local or virtual machine with a large RAM available.

 The pipeline is desgined to seamlessly run with minimal input and produce plots and summary statistics as result.
 To accomplish this, the following folder structure is expected: